kartographia/gists/OSM/feature_admin.md

 FROM feature.polygons

-WHERE feature.polygons.admin_level IS NOT NULL
+WHERE admin_level IS NOT NULL

 on conflict do nothing;